Treasure (Cocteau Twins album): Legacy and accolades

 Jeff Terich of Treblezine placed the album on his list of best dream pop albums, stating: "In contrast to the band's more abrasive post-punk albums that arrived earlier, Treasure is an exercise in making beauty seem alien, and making alienation seem sublime, for that matter".
 Slant Magazine listed the album at No. 74 on its list of the best albums of the 1980s, while NME named Treasure the 37th best album of 1984.
-Pitchfork listed Treasure as the 98th best album of the 1980s.
+Pitchfork listed Treasure as the 27th best album of the 1980s.
 Paste magazine's Josh Jackson listed the album at No. 38 on his list of "The 50 Best Post-Punk Albums", describing it as "the first full realization of the band's ethereal pop sound".
 PopMatters included it in their list of the "12 Essential 1980s Alternative Rock Albums" saying, "Fraser's ability to deliver her nonsensical lyrics with the diaphanous touch of a moth or with the muscle of a ravenous lion is astonishing".
 Jennifer Makowsky concluded that "Treasure is an aptly titled album".
 The album was included in the 2008 edition of 1001 Albums You Must Hear Before You Die.
-In Beautiful Noise, the shoegaze/dream pop documentary, Robert Smith of The Cure calls it one of the most romantic records ever recorded, so much that he played it as he was getting ready on his wedding day.
+In Beautiful Noise, the shoegaze/dream pop documentary, Robert Smith of the Cure calls it one of the most romantic records ever recorded, so much that he played it as he was getting ready on his wedding day.
+Music critic Jim DeRogatis called Treasure the "strongest" of the band's early releases.